jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 What makes a Senior Developer?
 What makes a Staff Developer?
 What makes an Architect?
 "Why do you ask?"
 I'll probe, and the result is often revealing: "I want to know how to get to the next level." or "I'm wondering if I'm ready to be a Senior."

-These questions aren't unexpected or unfair.
+These questions aren’t unexpected or unfair.
 Advocating for your career progression matters—and understanding how growth is measured can absolutely help you navigate it.
-And engaging entirely in full on "vibe-careering" probably isn't a good idea either.
-But if you're asking these questions, there may be a messier but even more helpful way to think about it.
+The challenge is that if one conceptualizes their career solely like leveling up in a video game, we miss the most important aspects of development that let us bring value— namely: skills and experience that develop in the messy, non-linear and unpredictable edges of life.

 ![Goodhart's Law](/assets/blog1/metric.png)